-- Internal Exclusion: That the pupil be excluded as a disciplinary sanction or pending the outcome of an investigation (usually for no more than two school days); this will not be recorded in the pupil's personal file. - External Suspension: That the pupil be suspended from School for a short period (usually no more than ten school days), the School reserves the right to record this in the pupil's personal file. - Removal: Means that the permanent removal of the pupil from the School is required by reason of the pupil's conduct, behaviour or progress, the pupil is unwilling or unable to benefit sufficiently from the educational opportunities and/or the community life offered by the School or the parent has treated the School or members of its staff unreasonably.
+- Internal Exclusion: That the pupil be excluded as a disciplinary sanction or pending the outcome of an investigation (usually for no more than two school days); this will not be recorded in the pupil's personal file. - External Suspension: That the pupil be suspended from School for a short period (usually no more than ten school days), the School reserves the right to record this in the pupil's personal file and to pass it on to any new setting as necessary. - Removal: Means that the permanent removal of the pupil from the School is required by reason of the pupil's conduct, behaviour or progress and/or because the pupil is unwilling or unable to benefit sufficiently from the educational opportunities and/or the community life offered by the School, or because the parent has treated the School or members of its staff unreasonably.
 The School reserves the right to record this in the pupil's personal file and to pass it on to any subsequent institution as necessary. - Expulsion: Means that the pupil is required to leave the School permanently if it is proved, on the balance of probabilities, that the pupil has committed a very grave breach of discipline or a serious criminal offence.
 Expulsion is reserved for the most serious breaches.
 This will be recorded on the pupil's personal file and passed on to any subsequent institution.